Dschobby/snake_reinforcement_learning/README.md

-# Flappy bird reinforcement learning agent
+# Snake reinforcement learning agent
 This code provides an environment for the game snake.
 Using this environment one can train an deep-q network (DQN) agent or a deep-convolutional-q network (DCQN) agent for playing the game using reinforcement learning.
 Additionally one can choose freely between the following agents:
 - User agent: User played game (bump bird with space)
 - Random agent: Agent which performs random actions